max-kay/pba/README.md

 # Vacancy position in Prussian blue analogues

 This repository contains the code for my semesters project.
-The rust code in a Monte Carlo simulation for the position of vacancies in a Prussian blue analogue.
+The rust code is a Monte Carlo simulation to determine the position of vacancies in a Prussian blue analogues.
+The python scripts are used for data analysis.